wri/trazo/README.md

 </p>
 End to end utilities for creating training data, preparing chips and masks, and running inference for field boundary modeling.
 This repository builds on the Fields of the World repo: https://github.com/fieldsoftheworld

-this is the documentation of a WRI technical note that focuses on how to create training data, sample training data, fine, tune, and train models.
+this is the documentation of a WRI technical note that focuses on how to create training data, sample training data, fine tune models, and train models.
 This documentation of the technical note also has functionality that can serve researchers and others who want to apply their own field boundaries to create custom models.

-This package also has a several inference scripts for making model test testing easier, such as comparing models on multiple Sentinel-2 tile sites and pulling Sentinel-2 imagery for a users study area.
+This package also has a several inference scripts for making model test testing easier, such as comparing models on multiple Sentinel-2 tile sites and pulling Sentinel-2 imagery for a user's study area.

 This front page gives you a practical map of Step 1, Step 2, and Step 5 with quick starts and command examples.
 Step 3 and 4 to come.
 Step 1 will be built out more with training data sampling strategies.